Auctionator/Auctionator/README.md

 [![Auctionator Discord](https://img.shields.io/badge/discord-auctionator-blue.svg)](https://discord.gg/xgz75Pp)
 [![Donate to Auctionator](https://img.shields.io/badge/paypal-donate-yellow.svg)](http://paypal.me/auctionator)

-Auctionator is designed for casual everyday auction house users.
-This addon makes the auction house easier to use, by presenting auction house listings clearly and succinctly, and by eliminating the tedium involved in posting and managing auctions.
+Auctionator is designed for casual everyday auction house users, to make interactions easier and faster, and to provide quick access to auction prices.

-## Functionality
+## Key Features

-* Auction prices in your item tooltips so you can quickly see how valuable the item is that you just picked up
+* Auction prices in item tooltips (with an AH full scan function to update the prices)
-* Adds the Shopping tab to search and filter for multiple items at once
-* Adds the Selling tab which lets you buy, sell and cancel all in one place
-* And adds the Cancelling tab that lets you cancel auctions in one click and scan for undercuts.
+* Straightforward UI
+* Protection against posting too low
+* Recipe reagent costs and profits in crafting views
+* Searches with lots of filters with a search history and organised into shopping lists
+* Undercut scan and one-click cancelling for owned auctions

 For a description of and usage guide for more features please see the [Curseforge page](https://www.curseforge.com/wow/addons/auctionator).